 Oh my!
 What is your favorite book?

 Do you have a favorite quote?

 “Be the change you want in the world” by Mahatma Gandhi.

 Who has made the biggest impact in your life and what does that impact look like?

-What is one of your biggest life lessons you would like to share with others?
+What is your biggest life lesson you would like to share with others?

 That we should always fight for our dreams with hard work and dedication; that we can be the difference and change in the world, but it must start with change in ourselves.
 There is nothing that kindness can’t make better.